 Along with the renaming of the package prefix, we have also updated the naming of the libraries themselves to provide a more consistent feel and convention.

-The following libraries and files have been renamed:
+The following libraries and files have new names:

 aeris-android-lib is now aeris-core-lib